DEFRA/ivory-test/functional-tests/README.md

 `$ git clone`

-Then from the root of the project folder:
+Then from the root of the project folder:(ivory-acceptance-test)

 `$ npm i`

 This should install all dependacies etc

+# Environment variables
+# When running locally after code has been deployed to Test environment
+ Set 'baseUrl' in wdio.conf.js to https://ivy-web-tst.azure.defra.cloud

+# When running locally using docker
+Set 'baseUrl' in wdio.conf.js to docker url

 # Run the tests